 We ensure that residents who have to isolate – and their families – feel warmly welcomed, supported and engaged throughout this isolation period.
 They are given personalised care, so they are frequently monitored and kept engaged.
 They can get involved in a wide range of activities even during the short isolation period and enjoy our gardens.

 Staying connected is essential to us, so these residents can take video calls with their families at times that suit them.
-Our spacious rooms are well equipped and allow for personal possessions to also support engagement and stimulation.
+Our spacious rooms are well-equipped and allow personal possessions to support engagement and stimulation.

 Residents and staff socialise and do not socially distance themselves (outside of any resident in isolation).
 Residents can undertake a wide range of arts and crafts while staying active with dedicated fitness classes.
 We have resumed in-person visits such as occupational, music and art therapists and other outdoor facilitators - all following strict infection control procedures.

-Our care homes are regarded as a home from home, so there are strong ties and a positive, community feel.
-We hope to resume our highly regarded programme of external outings etc later this year.
+Our care homes are regarded as a home from home, so there are strong ties and a positive community feel.

 We remain in regular contact with our local GPs via phone and Face time, and we will continue to seek their guidance and provide access to your relative/loved one to their GP as required.